Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 hello_world.c:2:9: note: include ‘<stdio.h>’ or provide a declaration of ‘printf’
 ```

-This is weird.
+Weird.
 The program runs the same, so why are we getting all these warnings?
-One line jumps out at me. `gcc` warns us **four** times about something to do with the "declaration of 'printf'".
+One line jumps out to me. `gcc` warns us **four** times about something to do with the "declaration of 'printf'".
 Before we get ahead of ourselves, allow me to fix these compiler warnings.
 Fixing these warnings will prevent any weird unrelated issues that interfere with our later debugging results.

+Following the error message `include ‘<stdio.h>’ or provide a declaration of ‘printf’` tells us precisely how to fix the error and points out the problem.
+C is aware of functions it can link with using header files.
+Including `stdio.h` tells `gcc` about the definition of `printf`.

 ```diff
 > #include <stdio.h>